 Estimated Annual Expenses (as a Percentage of Total Assets)

 Management Fees 2.00%(1)

-Incentive Fees Payable under the Investment Management Agreement 2.00%(2)
+Incentive Fees Payable under the Investment Management Agreement 1.09%(2)

-Interest Payments on Borrowed Funds 1.81%(3)
+Interest Payments on Borrowed Funds 1.74%(3)

-Other Expenses 1.06%(4)
+Other Expenses 0.72%(4)

-Total Annual Expenses 6.87%
+Total Annual Expenses 5.55%

 - (1) Our management fee is 2.0% of our total assets, payable quarterly in arrears based on our total assets at the beginning of the quarter.
-"Management Fees" reflected in the table above is based on 2.0% of our total assets at March 31, 2013.
-See "The Advisor" included elsewhere in this prospectus. - (2) These Incentive Fees are based on annualized amounts incurred.
-The Incentive Fee is based on our performance, will vary from year to year and will not be paid unless our performance exceeds certain thresholds.
-As we cannot predict whether we will meet these thresholds, the Incentive Fee paid in future years, if any, may be substantially different than the fee earned historically.
-For more detailed information about the Incentive Fee, please see the section of this prospectus captioned "The Advisor" and Note 3 to our consolidated financial statements included elsewhere in this prospectus. - (3) "Interest Payments on Borrowed Funds" based upon actuals for the three months ended March 31, 2013, represents annualized interest and credit facility fees incurred and amortization of debt issuance costs.
-Our outstanding debt balance at March 31, 2013 was approximately \$305.8 million.
-The Credit Facility allows us to increase commitments thereunder up to an additional \$750.0 million.
-For more detailed information about debt, please see Note 5 to our consolidated financial statements included elsewhere in this prospectus. - (4) "Other Expenses" includes our overhead expenses, including expenses of the Advisor reimbursable under the investment management agreement and of the Administrator reimbursable under the administration agreement.
-Such expenses are annualized based upon actuals for the three months ended March 31, 2013.
+"Management Fees" reflected in the table above is based on our total assets at December 31, 2011.
+See "The Advisor." - (2) These Incentive Fees are based on actual amounts incurred during the year ended December 31, 2011, as our Incentive Fees are currently expected to be concentrated in the fourth quarter of each year.
+However, the Incentive Fee is based on our performance, will vary from year to year and will not be paid unless our performance exceeds certain thresholds.
+As we cannot predict whether we will meet these thresholds, the Incentive Fee paid in future years, if any, may be substantially different than the fee earned during the year ended December 31, 2011.
+For more detailed information about the Incentive Fee, please see the section of this prospectus captioned "The Advisor" and Note 3 to our financial statements included elsewhere in this prospectus. - (3) "Interest Payments on Borrowed Funds" represents interest and credit facility fees incurred and amortization of debt issuance costs during the year ended December 31, 2011.
+Our average outstanding debt balance during the year ended December 31, 2011 was approximately \$291.4 million.
+The Credit Facility allows us to increase commitments thereunder up to an additional \$525 million.
+In addition, on January 18, 2011 we issued \$158 million of Senior Secured Notes with an interest rate of 6.50% and a maturity date of January 18, 2016 and \$17 million of Senior Secured Notes with an interest rate of 6.60% and a maturity date of January 18, 2018.
+As a result, our interest payments on borrowed funds as a percentage of net assets attributable to common shares may increase. - (4) "Other Expenses" includes our overhead expenses, including expenses of the Advisor reimbursable under the investment management agreement and of the Administrator reimbursable under the administration agreement.
+Such expenses are based on actual other expenses for the year ended December 31, 2011.